-If you passed your Skills and Learning Statement you do not have to meet your mentor again, although you may find it useful to meet with your mentor if:

-You decide to submit a different Research Report.
+If you are not referred for an academic conduct investigation and you passed your Skills and Learning Statement you do not have to meet your mentor again.
+It may be useful to meet with your mentor if you decide to submit a different Research Report.